terra-campaigns/arrival/rules/houserules.md

 ## Rest

-As proposed on Gritty Realism (DMG267), only valid for HP recovery - all other recovery maintains original rest times.
+As proposed on Gritty Realism (DMG267):
 - Short rests (so that you can heal a number of hit dices) changes from 1h to 8h.
 - Long rests (so that you can fully recover HP and hit dices) changes from 8h to 7 days.
-- Elven trance is half of the short/long rest for HP and hit dice purposes.
+- Elven trance is half of the short/long rest.

 ## Damage and Injury